gazbert/nodejs-cookbook/README.md

 There are 3 versions of the app that can be run:

 1. `npm run start-stub-nonmod` - Run Express app with stubbed model and non-modular routes.
-1. `npm run start-stub-mod` - Runs Express app with stubbed model and modular routes.
+1. `npm run ` - Runs Express app with stubbed model and modular routes.
 1. `npm start` - Runs Express app with MongoDB backed model and modular routes.

 Call the endpoints, e.g.